harshchill/baat-kr-lo/README.md

 Baate is a modern chat and discussion platform built with Next.js (App Router).
 It uses Clerk for authentication and Stream (GetStream) for realtime chat and channels.
 Users can join public topic-based forums (Python, JavaScript, React, Java, C++, Node.js) and chat in realtime.

-> Note: You asked to mention that Clerk and "steam" are used.
-This project uses Clerk and Stream (GetStream) for chat.

 ### Features
 - Public, topic-based forums powered by Stream channels